graphile/crystal/examples/forum/tutorial.md

 > }
 > ```

-Now it is time to actually create our post table!
-Since we went over the process in detail with `forum_example.person`, we will just give you the table here.
+Now it is time to actually create our post table:

 ```sql
 create table forum_example.post (